-- Anyone who only collects financial claims that have arisen from their own operations — known as self-collection — does not need a permit.
+- Anyone who only collects financial claims that have arisen from their own operations does not need a permit.

-- Anyone who collects financial claims from companies that are part of their own group — known as group debt collection — does not need a permit.
+- Anyone who collects financial claims from companies that are part of their own group does not need a permit.
 The application of this exception is clarified in regulation DIFS 2011:1.

-- Anyone who has been granted some form of permit from Finansinspektionen and is therefore under FI supervision does not need a permit from IMY.
+- Anyone who has been granted a permit from the Swedish Financial Supervisory Authority, Finansinspektionen, and is therefore under Finansinspektionen’s supervision does not need a permit from IMY.
 This applies, for example, to banks, credit market companies and insurance companies.
-Companies that are registered with FI after notification, but which are not under their supervision, need an IMY permit to collect financial claims on behalf of others or claims that have been transferred for collection.
+Companies that are registered with Finansinspektionen after notification, but which are not under their supervision, need an IMY permit to collect financial claims on behalf of others or claims that have been transferred for collection.